-Writing Your First Plugin
+Writing a Plugin

-1. Create the Plugin Directory
+1. Create the Directory

-mkdir my-plugin
+mkdir my-plugin && cd my-plugin

-mkdir -p .claude-plugin
+mkdir -p .claude-plugin skills/analyze-deps

 2. Write the Manifest